-Where a court matter involves complex issues, often a solicitor will instruct a barrister (sometimes referred to as ‘counsel’) to appear in court on behalf of their clients.
+Where a court matter involves complex issues, a solicitor might instruct a barrister to appear in court on behalf of their clients.
 A client cannot retain a barrister directly.

 A barrister is an expert advocate.
-They provide specialist legal advice in specific areas of law and spend much of their time representing individuals and businesses in court.
+They provide specialist legal advice in specific areas of law.
+Barristers spend much of their time representing individuals and businesses in court.

-The relationship between a solicitor and a barrister can be likened to your general medical practitioner (GP) and a specialist that they may refer you to (for example, a cardiologist).
-Your GP will assess your problem, do some preliminary tests and give you their advice, and then they may refer you to a specialist to explore that advice and get their expert opinion.
+The relationship between a solicitor and a barrister is similar to your general medical practitioner (GP) and a specialist they refer you to.
+Your GP will assess your problem, do some preliminary tests and give you their advice.
+However, they then may refer you to a specialist to explore that advice and get their expert opinion.
 Your GP and specialist will often then work together to assist you.

-A barrister will assist their instructing solicitor with drafting court documents and will focus on giving strategic advice on how the case will run, and preparing submissions for when the case proceeds to a hearing.
+A barrister will assist their instructing solicitor with drafting court documents.
+They will also focus on giving strategic advice on how the case will run.
+Barristers may also prepare submissions for when the case proceeds to a hearing.
 In other words, a solicitor engages a barrister for specific items of work that require their specialist skills and advice, and a client should not be concerned about duplication of work.

 What is an Attorney?

-In Australia, the ‘attorney’ or ‘attorney-at-law’ term is not commonly used except in the case of ‘trade mark attorney’.
-Instead, ‘lawyer’ or ‘solicitor’ is more commonly used.
-For example in the US, an attorney is a lawyer that has passed a bar examination and has been admitted to practice law in the particular jurisdiction.
+In Australia, the ‘attorney’ or ‘attorney-at-law’ term is not common except in the case of ‘trade mark attorney’.
+Instead, ‘lawyer’ or ‘solicitor’ is more common.
+For example in the US, an attorney is a lawyer that has passed a bar examination and can practice law in a particular jurisdiction.
 Attorneys act as lawyers but not all lawyers can perform the work of attorneys.

 The term ‘lawyer’ is an umbrella term for both solicitors and barristers.
 Solicitors provide general legal advice on a variety of issues.
-Barristers are specialists in certain legal fields and only solicitors can instruct them on behalf of their client to appear in court.
+Barristers are specialists in certain legal fields that solicitors can instruct on behalf of their client to appear in court.
 In Australia, attorneys often refer to trade mark attorneys.
 If you have any questions or need legal advice, contact LegalVision’s business lawyers on 1300 544 755 or fill out the form on this page.

 Was this article helpful?